 Policies define the role required to invoke the process operations.
-For more information on the policies you can set, see "Process Security Policies" under "About Process Configuration" in Processes Configuration in Managing WebLogic Integration Solutions.
+For more information on the policies you can set, see "Process Security Policies" under "About Process Configuration" in Processes Configuration in Using the WebLogic Integration Administration Console.

-Message Broker channels
+• Message Broker channels

 Policies define the roles required to subscribe and publish to a given channel.
-For more information, see "About Message Broker Channels" in Message Broker in Managing WebLogic Integration Solutions.
+For more information, see "About Message Broker Channels" in Message Broker in Using the WebLogic Integration Administration Console.